open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-These values map to the same `Amendment` objects as created for BT-140.
-Update the corresponding `Amendment` object, [convert date to ISO format](operations.md#convert-a-date-to-iso-format) and map to its `.documentsChangeDate`.
+If there is at least one `efbc:ChangedSectionIdentifier` in `ancestor::efac:Change/efac:ChangedSection` which is a lot identifier (LOT-XXXX), then for each lot identifier, get the `Document` in `tender.documents` with the lot identifier in `.relatedLots` and 'biddingDocuments' in `.documentType`, [convert the date to ISO format](operations.md#convert-a-date-to-iso-format) and map to the document's `.dateModified`.
+Otherwise, get the `Document` in `tender.documents` with 'biddingDocuments`in`.documentType`, [convert the date to ISO format](operations.md#convert-a-date-to-iso-format) and map to the document's `.dateModified\`.

 ```xml
 <efac:Change>